IFMlab/ChemFlow/docs/manual.rst

 Usage
 -----
 To prepare a compound library for file **ligand.mol2**, for the project **myproject** use the command bellow.
 Make sure to choose the appropriate charge model for you project.
+Refer to **HPC** topic on how to use in a High Performance Environment.

 .. code-block:: bash